imaddde867/GAN-CNN/README.md

 - **Traceable milestones** – All stages, metrics, and artifacts are captured in one notebook tied directly to the rubric.
 - **Apple Silicon readiness** – YOLO training uses M-series acceleration and exports to Core ML for on-device deployment.
-- **Creative enhancement** – PencilSketchGAN showcases how YOLO outputs can be reused for expressive storytelling, yielding assets that complement quantitative evaluation.
+- **Creative enhancement** – VividNeonTexture showcases how YOLO outputs can be reused for expressive storytelling, yielding assets that complement quantitative evaluation.